 What Is a Sacred Calling?

-It’s the seed within your very being that must to identified and cultivated if you are to thrive and achieve your mission in life.
+It’s the seed within your very being that must be identified and cultivated if you are to thrive and achieve your mission in life.
 Yes, I said mission.
 I am convinced that each of us has a mission in life and it has nothing to do with religion, theology, or ethnicity.
 It’s even more elemental and empirical that those thought constructs.

 4 Facts About Your Sacred Calling